Take the quiz

 • Aesthetic effects.
 Malocclusions alter the physiology of the face.
 They cause asymmetries, altering the normal harmony of the face.

 • Pain.
-Pain can be another consequence of malocclusion.
+Jaw pain can be another consequence of malocclusion.
 This pain can be felt in the TMJ and lead to headaches.

 • Other health problems.
 Malocclusion also causes respiratory problems as it can influence the correct closure of the mouth.
 It can also lead to speech-related problems.